hrcerqueira/star-lang/README.md

 - 🛑 says that the star is done executing.
 It's a stop sign, not a red ball.
 - 💫 begins a control, meaning, the following code will be executed repeatedly as long as some star is lit
   - if followed by a star name, that is the star that is checked
-  - if followed by something else, the current star is teh reference
+  - if followed by something else, the current star is the reference
-- 🔁 begins a control division.
+- 🔁 begins a division control.
 Basically there is an integer division on the star value by 5, if the result is at least 1, the control code executes
   - This only works on the current star, so you cannot reference another star
   - It only exists to make math easier, cause now you can treat a star as having 10 legs.
 Don't make sense? yeah, I know...
 - 🏁 ends a control, code following it, is outside the control.